 Jean and Howard Caine Apartments

-The Jean and Howard Caine Apartments in Oakville, a 59-unit apartment building with 24 specially designed support care units.
-Here more than 40 people with physical needs are served on a 24-hour, 7-day a week basis.
+The Jean and Howard Caine Apartments in Oakville, a 59-unit apartment building with 24 accessible units.
+On site support is provided to individuals with physical disabilities in these units.
+Here people with physical needs are served on a 24-hour, 7-day a week basis.